pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 ### The principles of the scheme

 The proposed compression scheme exploits the following two facts:
--	qx, qy, qz, en are completely determined by {irun, idet, ien}, because those indices point to the experiment information that enables the value of the fixed energy, the detector element location, the energy bin (and hence energy transfer) and crystal orientation and lattice parameters that enable qx, qy, qz, en to be calculated.
+- `qx, qy, qz, en` are completely determined by {`irun, idet, ien`}, because those indices point to the experiment information that enables the value of the fixed energy, the detector element location, the energy bin (and hence energy transfer) and crystal orientation and lattice parameters that enable `qx, qy, qz, en` to be calculated.
 - In most single crystal experiments, the fraction of pixels that contain non-zero signal is very small.
 For example:
 	- Iron data: runs 15057 and 15097 (800 meV incident energy data): 0.13
 	- RbMnO3: a selection of runs: 0.010 – 0.012

 Accordingly, so long as we keep track of which pixels contain non-zero signal, we only need to keep the following information:
--	irun, idet, ien: for all pixels
+-	`irun, idet, ien`: for all pixels
--	signal, error: only for pixels with non-zero signal
+-	`signal, error`: only for pixels with non-zero signal

 The trade-off is between
-- the overhead of recomputing qx,qy,qz,en on-the-fly when reading data, and
+- the overhead of recomputing `qx,qy,qz,en` on-the-fly when reading data, and
 - the reduced I/O time and the ability to cache entire sqw data on an IDAaaS node (as will be the case of a 200GB sqw file becoming a 50GB file – see explanation for the fourfold reduction in size in a later section).

 Preliminary testing by Jacob Wilkins *(results to be collated and confirmed as part of the benchmarking for this epic)* suggest a clear win for the compressed format, notwithstanding the capability gain from caching the entire sqw object.